-After an act of sexual violence, your emotional and physical health are important.
+After an act of sexual violence, dating violence, and stalking, your emotional and physical health are important.
 You should consider going to a place that you feel secure and comfortable.
 There are a variety of resources available to you to assist in your recovery.

 You can get medical attention to help with any immediate concerns, you can preserve evidence if you are interested in ever pursuing a University or criminal process, and you can receive counseling and other advocacy.

 Advocates are confidential resources for survivors.
 They are available 24/7 through the Office for Violence Prevention and Victim Assistance.
 An advocate’s role is to:

 - Assure that the survivor is aware of and understands their various legal, medical and university-based options,

 - Talk with the survivor about their feelings and concerns,